 Interdisciplinary, Community Based Linkages - Support for community-based training of health professionals in rural and urban underserved areas is funded through Title VII.
 By assessing the needs of the local communities they serve, Title VII programs can fill gaps in the workforce and increase access to care for all populations.
-The programs emphasize interprofessional education and training, bringing together knowledge and skills across disciplines to provide effective, efficient, and coordinated care.
+The programs emphasize interprofessional education and training, and using telehealth to bring together knowledge and skills across disciplines to provide effective, efficient, and coordinated care.